-Airman First Class Walter R. Bartel, son of Mr. and Mrs. L. F. W. Bartel of 8829 Canton Center, has been graduated at Sheppard AFB, Tex., from the training course for U. S. Air Force air freight specialists.
+Airman First Class Walter R. Bartel, son of Mr. and Mrs. L. F. W. Bartel of 8829 Canton Center, has been graduated at Sheppard AFB, Tex., from the training course for U.S. Air

-Airman Bartel, who completed requirements for his high school diploma after entering the Air Force, is being reassigned to an Air Force unit in Southeast Asia, for duty.
+Force air freight specialists.
+Airman Bartel, who completed requirements for his high school diploma after entering the Air Force, is being reassigned to an Air Force unit in Southeast Asia, for

 His wife, Peggy, is the daughter of Mr. and Mrs. L.W.
 Robertson of Rt.
-1, Greenville, in first half splurge
+1, Greenville,

-Plymouth's JV basketball 8; the scoring was nearly even in the last quarter, with the Rocks netting 11, Belleville 10.
-Jim Ruby led the younger Rocks with 18 for the game-8 of which came in the first quarter.
-Mike Kubik added to the cause with 11, Jeff Adams hit for 4, Bob Resch for 6, Jim Norris for 5.
+Rocks netting 11, Belleville 10, Jim Ruby led the younger Rocks with 18 for the game-8 of which came in the first quarter.
+Mike Kubik added to the cause with II, Jeff Adams hit for 4, Bob Resch for 6, Jim Norris for 5.